 This runway favorite relies on protein-packed berry smoothies to fuel her morning workouts.

-Another take on the model breakfast, this French beauty tucks into a spread of fruit, granola, avocado, tea, and veggie juice.
+Another take on the model breakfast, this French beauty tucks into a spread of fruit, French toast, avocado, and tea.

 Want more healthy breakfast inspo?
 Check out these under-300 calorie morning meals, which are both filling and delicious.